ga-wdi-boston/mongoose/README.md

 mongo mongoose-crud
 ```

-Next, let's create a `person.js` file to hold the Schema and
- Model for our new Person resource.
-To keep things organized, let's put `person.js` in the `models` directory.

-Inside `person.js`, let's first define a Schema for Person.
+Inside `person.js`, which is located in the `models` directory, let's first
+define a Schema for Person.
 A person should have several properties:
  `name.given`, `name.surname`, `dob`, `gender`, `height`, `weight`, and `age` (a virtual property).
 Additionally, each Person document should have timestamps indicating